Umang9959/EmployeeManagementSystem/README.md

-# WorkSphere - An Employee Management System
+# WorkSphere - An Emplyee Managment System

+## About this

-Modern employee management platform with role-based access, bulk import, filtering, and pagination.
+WorkSphere is a modern employee management platform built with React and Spring Boot.
+It provides secure role-based access, employee CRUD, bulk Excel uploads, and fast search with filtering, sorting, and pagination in a clean, responsive UI.

 ![Architecture](docs/images/architecture.svg)